BossHuso/discord-rare-drop-notificater/README.md

 ## TODO
 * Get pet info when a pet drop is detected
+* Logically combine notification with screenshot (right now if any notification fails no screenshots are sent at all)

 ## Misc
 This project follows [Semantic Commit Messages](https://seesparkbox.com/foundry/semantic_commit_messages).